 My father was an amature photographer who worked for Eastman Kodak and belonged to the camera club there.
 Every summer we took a two week road trip up into the Atlantic Provinces of Canada, New England, through the Middle Atlantic States and around the Great Lakes.
 Historical places and scenic lanscapes were of high interest to them and this influenced my academic and artistic development.

 Dad's way of seeing, which was very tradtional, formed my artistic vision.
 The subjects he chose to photograph and how he composed them, became my own in my adult years.

 My own travels as an adult are also resources for many of my subjects.

 The same kinds of subjects show up in my digital painting which I started doing in 2015.

 My painting technique is essentially the same whether it is acrylic or digital.
 It is difficult to tell the difference standing a few feet away.

-In digital "painting" I create images using a digital sketch pad plugged into a computer so that it will interact with a painting software program.
+In my digital "paintings" I create images using a digital sketch pad plugged into a computer so that it will interact with a painting software program.
 As I move a stylus acoss the surface of the pad corresponding strokes and colors appear on the computer screen.

-Whichever technique I use --digital "painting" or photo digital art-- there is nothing to hang on a wall when I have finished.
+With digital "painting" there is nothing to hang on a wall when I have finished.
 The painting is on the hard disk of a computer.
 There are only two ways to view such images: (1) on a computer screen/monitor or (2) as a print-out of the digital image.
 I have the files professionally printed and framed for the purposes of display and sales.

 Each print is individually signed and is accompanied by documentation of originality.
 Editions are limited to a maximum of three or five; no more than 3 or 5 prints of that image -at that size- are produced.